Avalara (NYSE:AVLR) Releases Q2 2021 Earnings Guidance

-Avalara (NYSE:AVLR) updated its second quarter 2021 earnings guidance on Thursday.
-The company provided EPS guidance of – for the period.
+Avalara (NYSE:AVLR) issued an update on its second quarter 2021 earnings guidance on Thursday morning.
+The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $153 million-$155 million, compared to the consensus revenue estimate of $148.25 million.

-A number of brokerages recently issued reports on AVLR.
-Canaccord Genuity decreased their target price on Avalara from $205.00 to $165.00 and set a buy rating for the company in a research report on Friday, May 7th.
-Zacks Investment Research raised Avalara from a sell rating to a hold rating in a research report on Monday, May 3rd.
-Stephens reaffirmed a buy rating and set a $177.00 price objective on shares of Avalara in a research report on Friday, February 19th.
-Piper Sandler increased their price objective on Avalara from $195.00 to $210.00 and gave the stock an overweight rating in a research report on Thursday, February 11th.
-Finally, Mizuho decreased their price objective on Avalara from $220.00 to $180.00 and set a buy rating for the company in a research report on Friday, May 7th.
-Two equities research analysts have rated the stock with a hold rating and twelve have given a buy rating to the stock.
-Avalara currently has an average rating of Buy and a consensus price target of $181.31.
+A number of research firms recently weighed in on AVLR.
+Mizuho lowered their price objective on shares of Avalara from $220.00 to $180.00 and set a buy rating on the stock in a research report on Friday, May 7th.
+Needham & Company LLC lifted their price objective on shares of Avalara from $190.00 to $210.00 and gave the company a buy rating in a research report on Thursday, February 11th.
+Canaccord Genuity lowered their price objective on shares of Avalara from $205.00 to $165.00 and set a buy rating on the stock in a research report on Friday, May 7th.
+Raymond James lowered their price objective on shares of Avalara from $205.00 to $155.00 and set an outperform rating on the stock in a research report on Friday, May 7th.
+Finally, Stephens reiterated a buy rating and issued a $177.00 price objective on shares of Avalara in a research report on Friday, February 19th.
+Two research analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company’s stock.
+Avalara has a consensus rating of Buy and a consensus price target of $181.31.

 Avalara, Inc, together with its subsidiaries, provides cloud-based solutions for transaction tax compliance worldwide.
 The company offers a suite of compliance solutions that enable businesses to address the complexity of transaction tax compliance; process transactions in real time; produce detailed records of transaction tax determinations; and reduce errors, audit exposure, and total transaction tax compliance costs.